markomanninen/creativepowerofthefloweroflife/part1/planeflower.md

 ![Floral motives in Porvoo Cathedral](/media/porvoocathedral.png){caption=1}

 Three more figures worth noting are found when connecting six intersecting points of the previous figure with straight lines.
-They form the hexagon, the hexagram, and the six-spoked wheel.
-Figures are shown below respectively:
+They form the hexagon (picture 4.3.10), the hexagram (picture 4.3.11), and the six-spoked wheel (picture 4.3.12).

 ![Hexagon](/media/hexagon.png){caption=1}